SichangHe/CS401/HW3/README.md

 ### Integration with the Serverless Framework

-A Docker image named `lucasmsp/serverless:redis` is provided.
-We also provide a deployment file that you should use to deploy your application.

-- [ ] You must use the image and the deployment files as provided, without changes.
-- [ ] Create a ConfigMap named `pyfile` in your Kubernetes namespace.
-This ConfigMap should have a single key named `pyfile`, and the value should be your module's source code.
+I use the image `lucasmsp/serverless:redis` and the deployment files as provided, without changes.
+To set specify the serverless function, I create a ConfigMap in `pyfile-cm.yml`, with a single key named `pyfile`, whose value is my serverless function source code.
-- [ ] Create a ConfigMap named `outputkey` containing a single key named `REDIS_OUTPUT_KEY` with the value being a string where results from your function should be stored on Redis.
-Store outputs from your function in a Redis key `sh623-proj3-output`.
+I also create another ConfigMap in `outputkey-cm.yml` that contains a single key named `REDIS_OUTPUT_KEY` corresponding to `sh623-proj3-output` to store my output in Redis.

-- [ ] Deploy your serverless function by applying the provided deployment file to your Kubernetes namespace.
+I deploy my serverless function by applying my ConfigMaps and the provided deployment file to my Kubernetes namespace:

 ```sh
 kubectl -n sh623 apply -f outputkey-cm.yml -f pyfile-cm.yml -f serverless-deployment-course.yaml